irisliucy/blog/_posts/2019-10-10-vipassana-experience.md

 ***Am I fixed now?***

 No, and I do not need to.
 Meditation is called a practice for a reason.
 It is a never-ending process.
 As long as you keep working on it consistently, like everything you do in life, you will see improvements and results.
-My result is gaining clarity in fulfilling my purposes and archieving things that I want in life - family, personal growth, careers, health, fitness, finances, personal contribution etc.
+My result is gaining clarity in fulfilling my purposes and achieving things I want in life - family, personal growth, careers, health, fitness, finances, personal contribution etc.

 ***How do I find time to practice meditation daily?***

-After the course, it is recommended to follow a 2-hour meditation practice daily.
-Let's be honest, it is difficult and we don't have time.
+After the course, it is recommended to follow a 2-hour meditation practice daily (Let's be honest, it is difficult and we don't have time.).
 I believe it all comes down to priority in life.
-I experience the benefits of vipassana - the clarity and peace, hence I aimed doing 1 hour meditation daily, preferably in the early morning.
+I experience the benefits of vipassana - the clarity and peace, hence I aim doing 1 hour meditation daily, preferably in the early morning.

-If I miss a session, I will not be pissed or felt lost.
+If I miss a session, I will not be pissed by myself.
 I will continue in the next day (it's all about the equanimity!
 You failed, and you keep trying the next time).
-Another tips is to join the short courses (1/ 3 days) from time to time to refresh the skills and even a long course yearly.
+Another tips is to join the short courses (1/ 3 days) and a long course from time to time to refresh the skills.
 Group sitting works for some people as well.
 Finding your community and organizing group meditation in your areas are great ways to keep the consistent practice.

 ### Useful Resources